 - Look for evidence of listening skills – see if they answer the question that you asked.
 If you give them details of what you’re looking for in a candidate, see if they use this to relate themselves to your profile.It can sometimes be very helpful to interview candidates back to back because you can make instant comparisons and better decisions.

 One of the main purposes of a job interview is to assess the potential cultural fit.
 The candidate whose values and beliefs are congruent with those existing within the current group is likely to be a good cultural fit for the organisation.
-However, it’s just as important to hire people with different backgrounds and skills because it will add to the vibrancy of the company.
+However, it’s just as important to hire people of different ages & backgrounds and skills because it will add to the vibrancy of the company.

 This is particularly important within the agency sector, where each agency has their own individual values, behaviour, and beliefs.
 For example, for the majority of creative agencies it is very important to hire people who work well in an environment underpinned by teamwork.
 How a candidate has approached certain work situations in the past tells you whether their style and behaviour is compatible with your company.

 This is the crucial part, so liaise with your consultant (if you are using one) before putting an offer together, as they may have some useful information from the candidate feedback.
 In a market where there is a lack of skilled people, you can pretty much guarantee your chosen candidate will have other options on the go, so it is best to move swiftly.

 - Don’t delay if you’ve made up your mind: it’s not fair to candidates, and these days good candidates are rarer than usual.
 It’s likely that a skilled candidate you are interviewing has been to at least one other interview – so if you’re sure about them, act fast!